 , autumn 2008, titled Serving the People

-To see more recent work on the subject, check out my talk at the Forum on NGO Governance and Management in China, University of Alberta, Edmonton, Canada
+To see more recent work on the subject, check out my most recent article, published in The China Quarterly (Feb, 2015).

 I am married to Christopher Henke, who is also a sociology professor here at Colgate.
 We have one daughter, Lin, born in 2001.